ChristineChung/customer_banking/README.md

 # customer_banking
 module 3 challenge

-Sure, here's a README.md file for the customer banking code:

 # Customer Banking Application

 This is a Python-based customer banking application that allows users to create and manage savings and CD (Certificate of Deposit) accounts.